 You can ride the shuttle if you’re a Harwell Science and Innovation Campus pass-holder, or if you’re registered as a pass-holder’s guest for the day.

-The shuttle service owes its existence to many organisations in addition to Darwin, Navya and Aviva.
-In particular, we’d like to thank ESA, UKSA, Harwell Science and Innovation Campus, STFC, AWS, Virgin Media O2 and Hispasat.
+The shuttle service owes its existence to many organisations in addition to Darwin.
+In particular, we’d like to thank Navya, ESA, UKSA, Harwell Science and Innovation Campus, STFC, AWS, Virgin Media O2, Hispasat and Aviva.

-If you’d like to know more about the purpose of the trial, or about the safety measures in place, we have a page with more details on the Darwin Autonomous Shuttle.
+If you’d like to know more about the shuttle and how your organisation can benefit from our experience with autonomous vehicles, we have a page with more details on the Darwin Autonomous Shuttle.